ImprobableStudios/Agentic_System_for_AI/README.md

 - Ollama team for the excellent inference engine
 - Open WebUI for the modern interface
+- NVIDIA for CUDA ecosystem
+- Apple for Metal performance shaders
 - All open source projects that make this possible
+- CodeLLM from Abacus.AI for co-authoring this project

 ## 📞 Support